-I have always had an interest in alternative history – both the “what if?” genre and the interfering time traveler or message genre and it was the masterpiece of the Belisarius Saga that really got me into it.
+I have always had an interest in alternative history – both the “what if?” genre and the interfering time traveller or message genre and it was the masterpiece of the Belisarius Saga that really got me into it.
 The series covers 6 books and is epic in scope.

-At this point there’s a good chance you’re wondering who Belisarius is – the name might be a little familiar but most people won’t be able to place him.
-He was one of the last great Roman generals from the time when the Roman empire was turning into the Byzantium Empire and and successfully re-conquered the western Mediterranean increasing the size of the Roman Empire by almost 50%.
+At this point, there’s a good chance you’re wondering who Belisarius is – the name might be a little familiar but most people won’t be able to place him.
+He was one of the last great Roman generals from the time when the Roman empire was turning into the Byzantium Empire and successfully re-conquered the western Mediterranean increasing the size of the Roman Empire by almost 50%.
 He suffered some tactical defeats but strategically went his entire career without being defeated.
 In short – a very competent and gifted soldier.
 The Saga takes place when he is still in his early 30’s with him and has him opposing the Indian Malwa empire which has been gifted with future knowledge and leadership and looks likely to take over and destroy western civilization.

 The six books cover Belisarius’ first interactions with the Malawa, building Roman strength to meet the Malawa invasion and the brutal slogging match to push them back to India followed by the Roman invasion of India.
-The books don’t just have Belisarius but an historically accurate range of characters forced in the new situation and written to react as they would.
-The books also cover a thousand years of military technology starting with stirrups which were unknown and ending up with near WWII tech and do it logically and in a well reasoned way.
+The books don’t just have Belisarius but a historically accurate range of characters forced in the new situation and written to react as they would.
+The books also cover a thousand years of military technology starting with stirrups which were unknown and ending up with near WWII tech and do it logically and in a well-reasoned way.

 Price: ± Available for free if you jump through a few hoops at the Fifth Imperium on their 1635 CD or more conveniently at Amazon for £5.50 for two books.